Graph Bisection with Pareto-Optimization: Experiments

-A small search size is not equivalent with the CCH containing only few arcs.
+\paragraph{Number of Arcs} A small search space size is not equivalent with the CCH containing only few arcs.
 It is possible that vertices are shared between many search spaces and thus the CCH can be significantly smaller than the sum of the search space sizes.
 This effect occurs and explains why the number of arcs in CCH is orders of magnitude smaller than the sum over the arcs in all search spaces.
 Further, minimizing the number of arcs in the CCH is not necessarily the same as minimizing the search space sizes.
 This explains why Metis beats KaHip in terms of CCH size but not in terms of search space size.
-InertialFlow seems to be comparable to Metis in terms of CCH size, as the CCH arc count is sometimes slightly below and sometimes slightly larger.
+InertialFlow seems to be comparable to Metis in terms of CCH size, as their CCH arc counts are never significantly different.
 However, FlowCutter beats all competitors and clearly achieves the smallest CCH sizes.

-A third important order quality metric is the number of triangles in the CCH.
+\paragraph{Number of Triangles} A third important order quality metric is the number of triangles in the CCH.
 Metis is competitive on the two smaller graphs, but is clearly dominated on the continental sized graphs.
-InertialFlow and KaHip seem to be very similar, with the exception of the USA graph where InertialFlow comes out slightly ahead.
-FlowCutter also wins with respect to this quality metric producing between 20\% and 30\% less triangles compared to the closest competitor.
+InertialFlow and KaHip seem to be very similar on all but the USA graph.
+On the USA graph K1.0 is ahead of both InertialFlow and K0.61.
+FlowCutter also wins with respect to this quality metric producing between 20\% and 30\% fewer triangles than the closest competitor.

-As the CCH is essentially a chordal graph which are closely tied to tree decomposition, we obtain upper bounds on the tree width of the input graphs as a side product.
+\paragraph{Treewidth} As the CCH is essentially a chordal graph which are closely tied to tree-decompositions, we can easily obtain upper bounds on the tree-width of the input graphs as a side product.
 This quality metric is not directly related to CCH performance, but is of course indirectly related as most of the other criteria can be bounded in terms of it.
 As such it reflects the same trend: Metis is worst, followed by InertialFlow, followed by KaHip, and FlowCutter with the best bounds.
+Analogous to the search space sizes, we observe that the USA graph has a significantly lower tree-width than the Europe graph, assuming that our upper treewidth bounds are not completely off.

-Quality comes at a price and thus the computation times of the orders follow the opposite trend: FlowCutter is the slowest, followed by InertialFlow, while Metis is astonishingly fast.
-Where KaHip fits into the picture is unclear, as the nested dissection implementation employed is not tuned for computation speed and only for order quality.
-However, the times in the next experiment suggested that a well-tuned implementation is between FlowCutter and InertialFlow.
+\paragraph{Running Time} Quality comes at a price and thus the computation times of the orders follow nearly the opposite trend: KaHip is the slowest, followed by FlowCutter, followed by InertialFlow, while Metis is astonishingly fast.